Code of Conduct

 Section B: Alcohol

 Each member of the Illinois Wesleyan University makes a personal decision whether or not to drink alcohol.
 The choice to drink carries with it the obligation to drink responsibly.
 Consuming alcoholic beverages in violation of the law and/or campus policy is considered irresponsible use.
 People under the influence of alcohol will be held responsible for their actions.
+Any use of a fraudulent id for the purchase of alcohol will be subject to disciplinary actions outlined in Section S (See below).
+Students living on campus must follow these policies as well as the residence hall policies regarding alcohol consumption and possession.

 - Persons under the age of twenty-one (21) may not possess or consume alcoholic beverages and may not host alcohol consumption in their residential spaces.

-- Persons under the age of eighteen (18) may not attend a registered social event where alcohol is being served
+- Persons under the age of eighteen (18) may not attend a registered social event where alcohol is being served.

 - No alcohol may be provided to a person under twenty-one (21) years of age.